Headorteil/rfsyncer/README.md

 Pre-hooks are availible to offer more templating possibilities.

 > [!CAUTION]
 > Pre-hooks are run even with the diff command.
-They should not modify the system
+They should not modify the system.
+>
 > Post-hooks are run only with the install command.

 # Installation